Acne is caused by a buildup of dead skin cells, bacteria, and dried sebum that blocks the hair follicles in the skin.

-Multiple, small, shallow scars may be treated with chemical peels, laser treatments Using Lasers to Treat Skin Problems Port-wine stains are flat pink, red, or purplish discolorations present at birth due to malformed blood vessels.
-(See also Overview of Skin Growths and Overview of Growths and Malformations... read more , dermabrasion, and/or a newer treatment called microneedling.
-In microneedling, a small needle is injected, causing changes in the skin's collagen.
+Multiple, small, shallow scars may be treated with chemical peels, laser treatments Using Lasers to Treat Skin Problems , dermabrasion, and/or a newer treatment called microneedling.
+In microneedling, small needles are used to prick the skin, causing changes in the skin's collagen.

 Dermabrasion is a procedure in which the skin surface is rubbed with an abrasive metal instrument to remove the top layer.